Skip to content

 • Shield for Compliance: Using Shield (specifically Deterministic Encryption) to balance security needs with the requirement to search for patients.

-• Experience Cloud for Volunteers: Using Customer Community Plus to allow volunteers to manage travel requests while maintaining strict security boundaries.
+• Experience Cloud (formerly Community Cloud) for Volunteers: Using Customer Community Plus to allow volunteers to manage travel requests while maintaining strict security boundaries.

 Strategic Insights